uzvmohamed/ai-attendance.github.io/README.md

 <br>
 <br>
 5. Data Security
-Although (DU - Attendance) does not collect additional personal data, we take precautions to ensure that your login and attendance data are secure.
+Although (AI - Attendance) does not collect additional personal data, we take precautions to ensure that your login and attendance data are secure.
 We implement industry-standard security measures, including encryption, to protect your information.
 <br>
 <br>
 7. Data Sharing